FacuJ/native-android-with-firebase/README.md

 # NativeAndroidTask
  Native Android app with Kotlin and Firebase.
-Uses Authentication, Realtime Database & CloudFunctions
+Uses Authentication, Realtime Database & CloudFunctions.
+Implemented with a ModelView-ViewModel (MVVM) pattern.

  ## Features and goals